RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ### Findings

-Combining the official news with the cancellations levels recorded per day on the timeline offered an overview on the unfolding of events that might have an influence on the traveler's decision towards their booking.
+Combining the official news with the cancellations levels recorded per day on the timeline offered an overview on the unfolding of events that might have had an influence on the traveler's decision towards their booking.

 *''We begin observing an unusual increase in cancellation levels starting with March 11th.
 We have determined that it might be caused by a **fear of travel over health concerns factor**, given the recent global pandemic declaration by WHO, and the US announcement on imposing a **travel restriction** from the EU (Apostu & Beres, 2020).''*